QTM 305What can Women do in Christian Ministry

 - The New Covenant Shift [E]: Hebrews 7:11–12 [E] records the shift: "For when there is a change in the priesthood, there is necessarily a change in the law as well."

-- The Logic [I]: The trajectory moves from hardware restriction to Spirit-based distribution.
+- The Logic [I]: The trajectory moves from limited access (tribe and gender) to Spirit-based distribution.
 In the New Covenant, the priesthood is extended to "all believers" (1 Peter 2:9 [E]) and the Spirit is poured out on "all flesh" (Acts 2:17 [E]).
-The "royal priesthood" language (1 Peter 2:9 [E]) reassigns titles originally given to Israel (Exodus 19:5–6 [E]) to the entire believing community, reinforcing the priesthood shift from a narrow class to the whole body [I].
-If the priesthood has shifted from "Levitical males only" to "all in Christ," enforcing a gender-only gate looks like running old firmware on new architecture [I].
-This is consistent with the Spirit’s distribution of gifts "as He wills" (1 Corinthians 12:11 [E]).
+If the priesthood has moved from "Levitical males only" to "all in Christ," enforcing a gender-only gate looks out of step with that shift [I].
+This fits the Spirit's distribution of gifts "as He wills" (1 Corinthians 12:11 [E]).

 - The Slavery Parallel [I]: